 The Japan External Trade Organization (JETRO) has conducted a survey in 41 major Asian cities on investment-related costs in 2013 for the fiscal year of 2012.
 Amongst the set of mainly 06 cost components a.
 Wages, b.
 Land price, office rents, etc c.
 Public utility rate d.
 Transportation e.
 Tax f.
 School fee and these broad cost components are sub-divided into 35 cost-components.
-Most of the cases of cost component are presented.
+Most of the cases of cost components, Dhaka have the cheapest cost.
+In table 2, 10 countries seven important cost component are presented.
 Except Corporate income tax rates all other i.e. 6 other cost component are the lowest in Dhaka city.
-The report highlighted a few number of disadvantages for Dhaka such as (1) container transportation costs, (2) rate of corporate income tax (3) Regular gasoline price and (4) Corporate income tax rate.
+The report high-lighted a few number of disadvantages for Dhaka such as (1) container transportation costs, (2) rate of corporate income tax (3) Regular gasoline price and (4) Corporate income tax rate.